Everything You Want To Know About Pop Rivets

 The first step in blind rivet installation is to drill a hole in the material where you need to create a joint.
 This hole should fit the size of the rivet body snuggly with no gapping for proper installation.
 To secure the rivet, you will need an installation tool.
 Either a manual pop rivet tool or rivet gun will work perfectly but you must make sure the installation equipment matches the size of the blind rivets that you are using.

 Place the mandrel into the hole of the power pop rivet tool and press the gun button to trigger the mandrel snap for a permanent joint.
-Many professional roofing contractors prefer manual, cordless rivet tools to battery-operated rivet tools because they are easier to carry in your toolbelt and they are lighter weight.
+Many professional roofing contractors prefer manual, cordless rivet tools to battery-operated rivet tools because they are easier to carry in your toolbelt and they are lighter in weight.

 With a manual rivet tool, you will squeeze the handles to snap the mandrel and secure the pop rivet.
 The HP-2 rivet tool is a great manual tool that is built for quality, performance, durability, and long life when working with steel rivets on metal roofing projects.